betterscientificsoftware/bssw.io/Articles/Blog/2021-05-IntroToGPUProgramming.md

 optimization target.

-Similar considerations apply to supercomputing clusters such as the Summit<sup>[6]</sup> machine at Oak Ridge - at the time of this writing, number 2 on the top 500 list of the world’s fastest supercomputers.
-While Summit has over 10 Petabytes of total system memory, it only has a bit over 400 Terabytes of device memory - considerably less than the total system memory available on previous-generation supercomputers like NERSC’s Cori<sup>[7]</sup>.
+Similar considerations apply to supercomputing clusters such as the Summit<sup>[6]</sup> machine at Oak Ridge National Laboratory - at the time of this writing, second on the top 500 list of the world’s fastest supercomputers.
+While Summit has over 10 Petabytes of total system memory, it has only a bit over 400 Terabytes of device memory - considerably less than the total system memory available on previous-generation supercomputers like NERSC’s Cori<sup>[7]</sup>.
 Thus, if you are running in a mode where your entire problem fits on the device at all times - desirable given the aforementioned expense of host-device transfers - it is difficult to run as large a problem on Summit as you could on Cori.
-This further highlights the importance of reducing the overall memory footprint of your application.
+This circumstance further highlights the importance of reducing the overall memory footprint of an application.

 ### Memory allocation on the device
 Leveraging device memory to store temporary data structures is advantageous to reduce